top of page

 Christine Atkinson

-Clinical Director, LCAT
+Clinical Director, LCAT, Psy.
+D

 Christine Atkinson is a licensed creative arts therapist and doctoral student at Lesley University actively pursuing her PhD in Expressive Therapies.
 Christine utilizes a person-centered approach, creative expression, and talk therapy in a space that is safe, accepting, and non-judgmental, fostering an environment of self-directed change and path to self-actualization.
 Together a collaborative approach will be used to reinforce your foundation, reconnect with yourself, and rediscover your identity.
 She is committed and motivated to provide an authentic, creative space to increase self-awareness, as well as foster growth and self-expression.
 Some of Christine’s clinical experience includes intrapersonal conflict, life transitions, professional identity development, and supervision.